sealightclock/test_flutter_dummy_mvvm_clean_bloc/CONTRIBUTING.md

 ### ViewModel

-A ViewModel class should only see UseCase classes.
+A ViewModel class should only see UseCase classes: ViewModel -> UseCase.

 #### [GUIDELINE] ViewModelFactory
 Use a factory to facilitate the creation of a ViewModel instance, as it's built in multiple steps, up from DataSource, Repository to UseCase.

-ViewModel is a good place to request app permissions (Internet, Bluetooth, Location, etc.).

 ## Domain Layer